Best Guide to Online Passport Renewal: Fee, Requirements, And DFA Appointment Tips

 - Book an appointment date and time you prefer.
 There are some offices open on Saturdays too.
 Check out the calendar for green slots (still available) and red slots (fully-booked.)
-Keep in mind that you can only reserve the slot for only 15 minutes.
-Be sure that you can pay for your slot lick the “Next” button immediately.
+Remember that you can only reserve the slot for 15 minutes.
+Be sure you can pay for your slot click the “Next” button immediately.

-- Fill up all the required information in the online form before proceeding to the “Next” button.
+- Fill all the required information in the online form before proceeding to the “Next” button.

 - Select the “Renewal” in the Application Type.
 Enter your personal email account to receive the Payment Reference Number.